siladikarlo856/consumer_producer_problem/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Producer-consumer problem solved using Mutex in C++
+Producer-consumer problem solved using Mutex in C++ and using semaphores in C.

 <!-- CONTACT -->